replit/kaboom/doc/02-add-sprite.md

 ![Checkerboard pattern](https://kaboomjs.com/site/doc/intro/empty.png)

-The code below allows us to load an image we'll use as a sprite.
+Here's the code to load a sprite to make it available in our game:

+```js
+loadSprite("bean", "sprites/bean.png");
+```

 Introducing Frog the "Bean"!
 A happy frog that enjoys life.
 You'll see Bean a lot around here.

-```js
-loadSprite("bean", "sprites/bean.png");
-```

-Now we want to add Bean to the screen.
+Now we want to add Bean to the screen:

 ```js
 add([